1.3 Projects vs. Daily Operations

 Why This Difference Matters

-On the other hand, recognizing a task as a project allows you to apply proper planning, risk management, progress tracking, and structured reviews — all of which significantly increase the chance of success.
+Recognising work as a project earlier lets you apply proper planning, risk management, progress tracking, and structured reviews.
+That alone significantly raises your chance of finishing it.

 Summary: Match the Method to the Work

-Projects and daily operations each require different mindsets and methods.
-The goal isn't to label one as more important — but to choose the right approach for the job at hand.
+Projects and daily operations need different mindsets and methods.
+The goal isn't to label one as more important — it's to choose the right approach for the work at hand.

 → Next: Chapter 2: The Project Lifecycle